 Open from Friday Evening and during the day on Saturday and Sunday, the Bay Harbour Market is a friendly and bustling spot.
 Choose from over 100 food stalls.
-They have everything from koeksisters to crayfish, cappuccinos and bunny chows.
+They have everything from koeksisters to crayfish, with live music and handmade curio products.

-The terrace of the five star 12 Apostles Hotel & Spa on Victoria Drive is a great way to end off your day out.
+The terrace of the five-star 12 Apostles Hotel and Spa on Victoria Drive is a great way to end off your day out.

-Stop along the Constantia Wine Route on the way back: Steenberg Wine Estate, Groot Constantia, Klein Constantia, Eagles’ Nest
+Explore the Constantia Wine Route: Steenberg Wine Estate, Groot Constantia, Klein Constantia, Eagles’ Nest

 The Constantia Valley is home to the oldest wine farms in the country just a stone’s throw from the city centre.
 These beautiful vineyards offer a variety of top-notch tasting rooms as well as awarded restaurants and bistros to keep the designated driver happy.

 End off with the Kirstenbosch Boomslang Tree Canopy Walk

 The Kirstenbosch National Botanic Gardens is a peaceful spot to finish your Cape Peninsular tour.
 Kids will love the realistic dinosaur sculptures in the cycad garden and the impressive Boomslang Tree Canopy walkway which snakes its way above the treetops.

 If you’re not up for a self-drive full-day peninsula tour, the bright red City Sightseeing buses are a great way to see parts of the peninsula without having to rent a car or drive.
 The Blue Mini Peninsula Tour and Purple Wine Tour are both available for a day tour (you will have access to both tours with this ticket).

 The Blue Mini Peninsula Tour includes stops at Kirstenbosch Gardens, World of Birds and Imizamo Yethu Township in Hout Bay.